 We do this in particularly by building links between university labs and clinical practice, an objective supported by our so-called Industry Alliance Office (IAO) that helps our (teams of) principal investigators and clinicians to bridge the gap between academia and clinics on the one hand and biotech and pharma on the other hand.

-The aim of translational medicine is to transform the fundamental understanding of human biology into effective health measures.
+The aim of such collaborations in our view is to transform the fundamental understanding of human biology and brain diseases into effective health measures.
 It is a highly interdisciplinary field that aims to combine research of universities, academic hospitals and biotech- and pharma-industry.
-Its goal is to accelerate early detection - and discovery - of disease mechanisms, identification of novel (drug) targets for intervention and paving the way towards drugs discovery and validation in clinical trials.
+Its goal is to accelerate discovery of disease mechanisms, identification of novel (drug) targets for intervention, and to pave the way towards drugs discovery and validation in clinical trials.